pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     def pvusa_mc_wrapper(mc):
-        # calculate the dc power and assign it to mc.results.dc
-        # Set up to iterate over arrays and total_irrad. mc.system.arrays is
+        """
+        Calculate the dc power and assign it to mc.results.dc Set up to iterate over arrays and total_irrad. mc.system.arrays is always a tuple.
+However, when there is a single array mc.results.total_irrad will be a Series (if multiple arrays, total_irrad will be a tuple).
+In this case we put total_irrad in a list so that we can iterate.
+If we didn't put total_irrad in a list, iteration will access each value of the Series, one at a time.
-        # always a tuple.
-However, when there is a single array
+        The iteration returns a tuple.
+If there is a single array, pvlib unwraps the tuple of length 1.
+Unwrap the tuple here for consistency with the rest of pvlib.
-        # mc.results.total_irrad will be a Series (if multiple arrays,
-        # total_irrad will be a tuple).
-In this case we put total_irrad
-        # in a list so that we can iterate.
-If we didn't put total_irrad
-        # in a list, iteration will access each value of the Series, one
-        # at a time.
+        Returning mc is optional, but enables method chaining.
+        """
         if mc.system.num_arrays == 1:
             total_irrads = [mc.results.total_irrad]
         else: